markcmiller86/hello-numerical-world/docs/index.md

 and our numerical model would fail.

-{% include qanda
+### Did this in fact happen in our example, above?

-   question='Did this in fact happen in our example, above?' answer='Maybe.
-Certainly the pipe is wider than the original picture suggests.' %}
+Maybe.
+Certainly the pipe is wider than the original picture suggests.

 ### Determine Optimum Wall Thicknesses